Akçaray: First phase

-The line was put into service with a ceremony on June 17, 2017, with service running every 20 minutes, and on 11 stations spanning the 14.8 km line between Otogar and Sekapark.
-At the opening ceremony, Ministry of National Defense (Turkey) Fikri Işık announced that the line would be free of charge until July 15, 2017.
+The network was put into service with a ceremony on June 17, 2017, with service running every 20 minutes, and on 11 stations spanning the 7.4 km distance between Otogar and Sekapark.
+At the opening ceremony, the National Defense Minister Fikri Işık announced that the line would be free of charge until July 15, 2017.
 Headways were reduced to every 15 minutes, 4 days after the line's opening.
 The frequency of trains was arranged to be between 5 and 15 minutes (depending on the hours of the day) with the start of the school term in September.

 Second phase

 The first 4 stations of the Sekapark to Plajyolu section, the second phase of the line, were put into service on February 9, 2019.
-In November 2019, 4 more stations were added to the line and extended to Plajyolu.
 The tender for the extension line to Kuruçeşme was held in 2020.
-The extension to Kuruçeşme was opened on April 20, 2023.
+The extension was opened on April 20, 2023.

 After the opening of the second stage of the line, it was announced that a free transfer agreement was signed with the cooperatives in the region for the 4 lines in the Alikahya neighborhood towards the Otogar direction.

+The third stage of the line, consisting of a 3.1 km branch line from Mehmet Ali Paşa station on the existing line north to Şehir Hastanesi station, opened on 17 March 2024.
+A further 2.6 km extension of the line east from Otogar to Kocaeli Stadyum opened on 14 October 2025.
+On 15 September 2026, the line reached Kartepe as the result of a two-station 1.4 km long extension.

 The 33 m-long vehicles in service have a total capacity of 290 passengers, including 50 seats and 240 standing.
 The line, which was opened in June 2017, carried 23 million passengers between the date of its opening and November 2019.